huawei-noah/bolt/README.md

 ### 5.2 speed

-To the best of our knowledge, Bolt proves to be the fastest inference framework.
+We are trying our best to make Bolt the fastest inference framework.
 Here we list the single-thread execution time measured on Kirin 810.

 | model\speed  | fp16 on A55 | fp16 on A76 | int8 on A55   | int8 on A76  |
 | ------------ | ----------- | ----------- | ------------- | ------------ |